Skip to content

 setCurrentUser(null);

-// Derived state: compute this once here, not in every component that needs it
+// Derived state: compute once here, never in consumers.

 const isAdmin = currentUser?.role === 'admin';